-Starmer says UK will soon recognise Palestine unless Israel halts Gaza war
+UK plans to recognise Palestine in September unless Israel halts Gaza war

 PM says Israel must take major steps in coming weeks or the UK will make its move ahead of UN General Assembly in September.